julianeon/useful-bash-scripts/README.md

 This script uses the argument given as a filename, copies the contents of the clipboard to that filename, and then opens it in vim.

-Run it like this:
+Run it like this, for a filename named copy.txt:

-`./vimclipboard.sh`
+`./vimclipboard.sh copy.txt`

 ## vimlast.sh